Soubenir77/Autohotkey/Usage.md

-Next a window will launch that will ask you to set the following Flasks 1 to 5 are asiggned by default to be used on HP Trigger,thus the checked checkboxes on the window If you wish a flask to fire on MP Trigger just uncheck the box The Flask Duration is reccomended to be set according to the real flask duration so that the script wont over press keys For example if your flask has duration of 7 seconds set the value to 7000 The ScriptIntervalTimer is essential cause it tells the script how often to check for HP and MP changes It is reccomended to set it to a value between 1000-5000 ms After Setup is completed all the settings are saved in ini files So you dont have to run setup every time you start the script It will remember your settings
+Next a window will launch that will ask you to set the following Flasks 1 to 5 are asiggned by default to be used on HP Trigger,thus the checked checkboxes on the window If you wish a flask to fire on MP Trigger just uncheck the box The Flask Sleep Timer is how many miliseconds the script will wait when a flask it is pressed For example if your flask has duration of 7 seconds set the value to 200-300ms The ScriptIntervalTimer is essential cause it tells the script how often to check for HP and MP changes It is reccomended to set it to a value between 100-500 ms After Setup is completed all the settings are saved in ini files So you dont have to run setup every time you start the script It will remember your settings